Mastered-YT-Aditya/Aditya-OS/README.md

 Aditya OS is a game which have apps and games like an OS!
 This program is made with Scratch and Made by Mastered YT Aditya (me).
-It has Camera, Music Player, Paint & Pong Game but in future updates there also could be new programs.
+It has Camera, AdiTube, AT Music, Paint & Pong Game but in future updates there also could be new programs.

 Aditya OS is available on:
 </span><br></p>